NickBaynham/agentic-test-automation/README.md

 - **OpenAI GPT-4**: As the language model for generating test scripts.
 - **LangGraph**: For orchestrating agent workflows.

-Important: This project is set up for development with MacOS.
+Important: This project is set up for development with macOS.
 You will need pip 25.0+ installed locally!

 # 🧠 Using a Local LLM Over the Network (Ollama)
 This project supports using a local LLM hosted on another machine via Ollama.
 This allows you to run the heavy model (like Mistral or CodeLlama) on a more powerful laptop or desktop and access it over your network.